softsideoftech/content/emails/course-2018-october-4.md

  • _Buddy_: You'll be paired with one other classmate for one-on-one support.
  • _Pod_: You will also be in groups of 3-4 people as your private support community.

 I'll try to match you with people that live in your area so you could meet in person if you like.
-Though I some of you may want/need to connect over phone/video calls.
+Though some of you may want/need to connect over phone/video calls.

 You're free to meet as often or as little as you like.
 I would encourage you to connect at least once every two weeks.